Courses

 KOR 402

 Reading and discussion of thoughts and issues within contemporary Korean society.
-Readings are drawn from a variety of sociocultural and historical as well as sociolinguistic topics including family, marriage, gender issues, education, technology, and the changes of the language in both South and North Korea.
+Readings are drawn from a variety of sociocultural and historical as well as sociolinguistic topics including family, marriage, gender issues, education, technology, and the changes in the languages of both South and North Korea.
 Class discussions are conducted in Korean.

 Instructors